-The Foundation spending policy is calculated as of December 31 each year, and currently allocates 4.00% per annum of the average net value of a fund invested in the pool, calculated over the last twelve quarters, to each fund's "Available to Spend" balance, which is available for granting in future years.
+The Foundation spending policy is calculated as of December 31 each year, and currently allocates 3.75 % per annum of the average net value of a fund invested in the pool, calculated over the last twelve quarters, to each fund's "Available to Spend" balance, which is available for granting in future years.
 If a fund has a lower amount of accumulated earnings than the calculated available to spend for the upcoming year, Available to Spend will be limited to the amount of its accumulated earnings.

 Over the long-term, the Foundation expects current spending policy to allow its endowment assets to provide real growth over the average rate of inflation annually.
 This is consistent with the objective to maintain purchasing power of endowment assets as well as to provide additional real growth through new gifts and investment returns.
-The spending policy was 4.00% for both years.
-There were no other changes made to the spending policy for the years ended December 31, 2020 and 2019.
+The spending policy was 3.75% and 4.00% for the years ended December 31, 2021 and 2020.
+There were no other changes made to the spending policy for the years ended December 31, 2021 and 2020.